Arch-cmyk/Data-Analyst-Portfolio-Projects/README.md

 # Data-Analyst-Portfolio-Projects
-So, this repo will contain three amazing projects related to Data Analysis.
+this repo will contain three amazing projects related to Data Analysis.